notification-icon

 The temperatures in the upper subalpine and alpine regions drop below freezing.
 Snowfall occurs for up to six months.
 The lower part of the trekking trails are sub-tropical and cool temperate areas.
 They are pretty warm.
 Summers are hot in the lower regions, with daytime temperatures between 22°C and 34°C.

-But, summer temperatures in the sub-alpine and alpine regions rarely exceed 10°C. The monsoon starts in June and stays until the last week of September.
-The rest of the year, Tsum Valley trek areas are mostly dry.
-The average rainfall is around 1900mm per annum.
+Summer temperatures in the sub-alpine and alpine regions rarely exceed 10°C. The monsoon starts in June and lasts until the last week of September.
+During the rest of the year, the Tsum Valley trek areas will be mostly dry.
+The average annual rainfall is around 1900mm.

 Tsum Valley Trek Route Map

-The Tsum Valley trek trail map route follows the banks of the Budhi Gandaki.
-The path tracks back and forth across the river.
-It passes through spidery suspension bridges to the Tsum Valley threshold.
-We can add the route map of the Nar Phu Valley Trek or Annapurna Circuit Trek for the longer-time itinerary.
+The Tsum Valley trek trail map follows the banks of the Budhi Gandaki.
+The path tracks back and forth across the river, passing through spidery suspension bridges to the Tsum Valley threshold.
+We can add the route map of the Nar Phu Valley Trek or Annapurna Circuit Trek for a longer itinerary.

 March to May – Spring